ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 returned By no means put
 yourself m another per son&#x27;s power If
 you put your thumb between two grinders,
 tbey are very apt to bite The Negroes of
 Guinea have sent a pc tition to the Kiog
 of Holland against the transfer to our
 Government, and offer to pay tbe same
-sum to remain under tho Dutah rul
+sum to remain under tho Dutah rule
 </td></tr></table>

 ---